Red Flag Warning issued for Central and Northern Carbon, Ferris-Seminoe-Shirley Mountains by NWS - NewsBreak

 Red Flag Warning issued for Central and Northern Carbon, Ferris-Seminoe-Shirley Mountains by NWS

-Effective: 2021-09-18 08:01:00 MDT Expires: 2021-09-18 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
+Effective: 2021-09-22 11:00:00 MDT Expires: 2021-09-22 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
 A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
-Target Area: Central and Northern Carbon, Ferris-Seminoe-Shirley Mountains; Laramie Valley, Shirley Basin; Niobrara, Lower Elevations of Converse, Thunder Basin National Grassland; Platte, Goshen, Central and Eastern Laramie; Southwest Carbon County; Upper North Platte River Basin RED FLAG WARNING FOR MUCH OF SOUTHEAST WYOMING AND THE FAR NORTHERN NEBRASKA PANHANDLE FROM 8 AM MDT TODAY UNTIL 8 PM MDT THIS EVENING RED FLAG WARNING NOW IN EFFECT UNTIL 8 PM MDT THIS EVENING FOR GUSTY WINDS AND LOW RELATIVE HUMIDITY FOR FIRE WEATHER ZONES 301, 303, 304, 306, 308, 310, AND 311 * WIND...West winds from 15 to 25 gusting to 35 mph. * HUMIDITY...8 to 12 percent. * HAINES...5 to 6. * IMPACTS...Any fires that develop will likely spread rapidly.
+Target Area: Central and Northern Carbon, Ferris-Seminoe-Shirley Mountains; Laramie Valley, Shirley Basin; Southwest Carbon County; Upper North Platte River Basin CRITICAL FIRE WEATHER CONDITIONS EXPECTED WEST OF THE LARAMIE RANGE ON WEDNESDAY RED FLAG WARNING REMAINS IN EFFECT FROM 11 AM THIS MORNING TO 8 PM MDT THIS EVENING FOR GUSTY WINDS AND LOW HUMIDITY FOR FIRE WEATHER ZONES 303, 304, 306, AND 308 * WIND...West to southwest 20-25 MPH with gusts to 35 MPH possible. * HUMIDITY...As low as 10 percent. * HAINES...5. * IMPACTS...any fires that develop will likely spread rapidly.
 Outdoor burning is not recommended.alerts.weather.gov

 Comments / 0